mamba-org/mamba/docs/source/usage/solver.rst

 Understand unsolvable problems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When a problem as no |Solution|, it is inherenty hard to come up with an explanation.
+When a problem has no |Solution|, it is inherenty hard to come up with an explanation.
 In the easiest case, a required package is missing from the |Database|.
 In the most complex, many package dependencies are incompatible without a single culprit.
-In this case, packages should be rebuild with weaker requirements, or with more build variants.
+In this case, packages should be rebuilt with weaker requirements, or with more build variants.
 The |UnSolvable| class attempts to build an explanation.

 The :cpp:func:`UnSolvable.problems <mamba::solver::libsolv::UnSolvable::problems>` is a list